makrai/notes/fan2102-speech-emo-recog-databse.md

 ## 2.4.
 Pre-trained Models

-* We firstly select VGG [20] and ResNet [21] for pre-training, which are useful
+* We firstly select VGG [20] and ResNet [21] for pre-training
-  * VGG builds a unified and simple structure to deepen the network, while ResNet proposes residual learning to ease the training procedure
+  * VGG builds a unified and simple structure to deepen the network, while
+  * ResNet proposes residual learning to ease the training procedure
 * In order to better adapt to the specificity of speech, we propose PyResNet, an improved model of ResNet
   * PyResNet is based on ResNet50, ResNet101 or ResNet152
     * Due to the sufficient amount of data
-  * the second convolution layer in each layer of ResNet is replaced with a pyramid convolution [22] that can capture multi-scale information to solve the problem of uncertain time position of valid speech information.
-In
+  * the second convolution layer in each layer of ResNet is replaced with a pyramid convolution [22] that can capture multi-scale information to solve the problem of uncertain time position of valid speech info
   * we replaced the GAP layer with average pooling layer only in the time dim, to make the model insensitive to time and preserve the frequency info